RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/1-Items/item-page/item-page.md

 ![Item Page 02.png](./downloaded_image_1705285794616.png)*Interface for Adding a new Linked Item*

 Refer to section &lt;**TODO**&gt; for more details on universally linking items.
 To close the item flyout press the 'x' in the top right of the screen, under the jumbotron.
-It is also possible to close all proceeding flyouts by tapping the jumbotron either on a previous flyout or on the base page.
+It is also possible to close all proceeding fly-outs by tapping the jumbotron either on a previous flyout or on the base page.